thenativeweb/node-cqrs-eventdenormalizer/README.md

 	                         // or function that expects a callback (i.e. function (data, vm, callback) {})

-	  // if you have multiple concurrent events that targets the same vm, you can catch it like this: if (vm.actionOnCommit === 'create') {
+	  // if you have multiple concurrent events that targets the same vm, you can catch it like this:
+    // during a replay the denormalization finishes and the retry does not happen if (vm.actionOnCommit === 'create') {
 	  	return this.retry();
 	  	// or